International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 publish data, negotiate agreements, and access data as part of a federation of technical systems that form a Data Space.

-The DGA will specify which version(s) of the DSP are mandatory for participants of a Data Space.
+The DSGA will specify which version(s) of the DSP are mandatory for participants of a Data Space.
 This guarantees that at a technical layer participants will be able to interact in a Data Space.